mattkimber/gorender_settings_tutorial/README.md

 Foster-style graphics.
 The main differences are foreshortened sprites in the |
 direction, and similarly squashed sprites in the -- direction.

+With suitable sprite sizes set up in the manifest (using the automatic height setting by omitting `height` where possible), the first output using default settings looks like this:

 ![](history/1/progress.png)

-We have two major noticeable issues - blurriness, and the roof shading not matching the Foster originals.
+Straight away we have two major noticeable issues - blurriness in the diagonal views, and the  roof shading not matching the Foster originals.
 Let's start with the roof shading.

 ## Roof Shading